South Korea's Moon says situation 'very grave' as mass virus tests get going

 The church, which has faced criticism of its handling of the outbreak, asked the government to ensure the personal details of its members did not become public.

-The government’s goal is to stabilize the situation in Daegu within four weeks, Vice Health Minister Kim Kang-lip said.
+The government’s goal is to stabilise the situation in Daegu within four weeks, Vice Health Minister Kim Kang-lip said.

 North Gyeongsang Province has also seen surges in cases, most from a hospital in Cheongdo, and it was designated a “special care zone” along with Daegu last week.